 welcoming our creator

-LORD, we praise you for your love, and we ask you to use us to reach a world who does not recognize its creator.
+LORD, we praise You for Your love, and we ask You to use us to reach a world that does not recognize its Creator.